 Over the years, Susy Dorn and the Let’s Play in Spanish team have performed in different venues all around the Bay Area bringing children and their parents educational entertainment.
-Below are pictures of some of the events.

 The Benefit Holiday Concert, December 11th 2010…